oscbyspro/DiffableTextViews/README.md

 # DiffableTextViews

-An open-source framework for as-you-type formatting and conversion.
+An open-source framework for as-you-type formatting and conversion in iOS.

 ![DiffableAmountTextField.gif](Assets/DiffableAmountTextField.gif)